Artist Bio

 Educational Courses

-Jan 2025: Screen printing with natural dyes, Ceres Studio London
+Jan 2025: Screen printing with natural dyes, Ceres Studio London, 2 days in person

-2024 - 2025: Plants & Colour year-long study group with Earth Pigment artist Annie Hogg
+2024 - 2025: Plants & Colour study group with Earth Pigment artist Annie Hogg, 12 months online

-2024: Growing Slow Textiles, a nine month journey from seed to cloth with heritage plants flax and woad, The Wild Dyery
+2024: Growing Slow Textiles: A journey from seed to cloth with heritage plants flax and woad, The Wild Dyery, 9 months online

-July 2024: New Relationships with Colour, Lucila Kenny natural dye artist
+July 2024: New Relationships with Colour, Lucila Kenny natural dye artist, 1 month online

-March 2024: Natural dyeing deep dive, Jaqui Simmons, Slow Lane Studio
+March 2024: Natural dyeing deep dive, Jaqui Simmons, Slow Lane Studio, 2 days in person

 2023 - : Ongoing Plants & Colour workshops and talks in natural dyeing on textiles & paper, growing dye plants, eco-printing, botanical inks, pigments & charcoals, nettle fibre & pre-historic textiles.

-2019 - Present: Natural colour & textile artist, creative and outdoor facilitator
+2019 - Present: Natural colour & fibre artist, creative and outdoor facilitator

 2014 - 2017: The Harrogate Seamstress, sole trader in soft furnishings